 Hardly anyone doubts that innovations are important for economic growth.
 But how can innovation come about in the first place?
 And what happens when the innovation is there?
 The old must perish and make way for the new markets.
 Although Joseph Schumpeter was referring to national economies, we can nonetheless apply the model of creative destruction applied to many other areas.
 And so we can explain the development of services, products, technologies, and methods by this model.

 Read also our article about the connection between creativity and innovation.

 The economist Joseph Schumpeter was the first to coin the term “creative destruction”.
-Creative destruction is the destruction of old markets and those active in them through innovation, & inventing new markets, this can be new technologies, methods, business models, services, or products.
+Creative destruction is the destruction of old markets and those active in them through innovation, & inventing of new markets, this can be new technologies, methods, business models, services, or products.